Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Problem Settings and Preliminaries

 \subsection{Neural operator}

 In this work, we will focus on the neural operator model designed for the operator learning problem.
-The neural operator, proposed in \citep{li2020neural}, is formulated as an generalization of standard deep neural networks to operator setting.
-Neural operator compose linear integral operator $\cK$ with pointwise non-linear activation function \(\sigma\) to approximate highly non-linear operators. \begin{definition}[Neural operator $\G_\theta$] Define the neural operator
+The neural operator, proposed in \citep{li2020neural}, is formulated as a generalization of standard deep neural networks to operator setting.
+Neural operators compose linear integral operator $\cK$ with pointwise non-linear activation function \(\sigma\) to approximate highly non-linear operators. \begin{definition}[Neural operator $\G_\theta$] Define the neural operator

 where \(\cP: \R^{d_a} \to \R^{d_{1}}\), \(\cQ: \R^{d_{L}} \to \R^{d_u}\) are the pointwise neural networks that encode the lower dimension function into higher dimensional space and vice versa.
 The model stack $L$ layers of $\sigma(W_{l} + \cK_{l} + b_{l})$ where \(W_l \in \R^{d_{{l+1}} \times d_{l}}\) are pointwise linear operators (matrices), \(\cK_l: \{D \to \R^{d_{l}}\} \to \{D \to \R^{d_{l+1}}\}\) are integral kernel operators, $b_l: D \to \R^{d_{l+1}} $ are the bias term made of a linear layer, and \(\sigma\) are fixed activation functions.
 The parameters $\theta$ consists of all the parameters in $\cP, \cQ, W_l, \cK_l, b_l$. \end{definition}